Miksus/red-bird/docs/filtering.rst

 .. code-block:: python

-    from redbase.oper import greater_than, less_than, not_equal
+    from redbird.oper import greater_than, less_than, not_equal

     repo.filter_by(age=greater_than(30))